 High tech home provides a glimpse of the future

 Do you have a high tech home with solar panels charging big banks of batteries, a sophisticated energy management system to coordinate smart appliances, and a point to charge your electric vehicles?

-Has it been designed to capture warmth from the sun during winter, and stay cool during summer?
+Has your high tech home been designed to capture warmth from the sun during winter, and stay cool during summer?